GIO Building: Subsequent history of Sun Newspapers Limited

 In 1947 two new magazines were introduced - Sporting Life and Glamour - and in the second half of 1949 Sungravure Limited was formed to take over the company's rotogravure printing activities.
-At the Annual General Meeting of Associated Newspapers held at the end of 1953, W. O. Fairfax gave notice of his candidature for election to the Board.
-This followed on from negotiations with John Fairfax and Sons Pty Limited earlier in the year that were concluded by the issue of shares to that company, to assist Associated Newspapers in improving its financial position.
+At the Annual General Meeting of Associated Newspapers held at the end of 1953, Warwick Fairfax gave notice of his candidature for election to the Board.
+This followed on from negotiations with John Fairfax & Sons earlier in the year that were concluded by the issue of shares to that company, to assist Associated Newspapers in improving its financial position.
 John Fairfax and Sons were also given representation on its Board.
 In June 1955, 60-70 Elizabeth Street was sold to the Government Insurance Office, or GIO, at the time a controlled entity of the Government of New South Wales.
 Magazine and job printing rights were sold to Sungravure Limited, mirroring continued difficulties within the company.
 By the end of 1956 W. O. Fairfax had become Chairman of Directors whilst production and distribution of The Sun was transferred to John Fairfax & Son's Broadway premises.
 Employees were transferred to Sungravure and John Fairfax and Sons, which carried the bulk of newsprint requirements.

 In the second half of 1970 half of Sungravure Pty Limited was sold to the International Publishing Corporation, an overseas company that was the world's largest publisher of magazines.
 Associated Newspapers now only published The Sun and The Sun Herald.
 By 1974 the parent company was deriving a trading profit from the publication of The Sun and operated an interest of one-third in The Sun Herald.
 In a reversal of what had happened in 1970, on 21 April 1978 Associated Newspapers regained total ownership of Sungravure Pty Limited.